QuantEcon/lecture-python-advanced/source/rst/lu_tricks.rst

 The formulation of the LQ problem given above is broad enough to encompass many useful models.

-As a simple illustration, recall that in :doc:`lqcontrol` we consider a monopolist facing stochastic demand shocks and adjustment costs.
+As a simple illustration, recall that in `LQ Control: Foundations <https://python-intro.quantecon.org/lqcontrol.html>`__ we consider a monopolist facing stochastic demand shocks and adjustment costs.

 Let's consider a deterministic version of this problem, where the monopolist